jtamames/SqueezeMeta/README.md

 - Merged mode: if many big samples are available, co-assembly could crash because of memory requirements.
 This mode allows the co-assembly of an unlimited number of samples, using a procedure inspired by the one used by Benjamin Tully for analysing TARA Oceans data (https://dx.doi.org/10.17504/protocols.io.hfqb3mw).
 Briefly, samples are assembled individually and the resulting contigs are merged in a single co-assembly.
 Then the analysis proceeds as in the co-assembly mode.
 This is not the recommended procedure (use co-assembly if possible) since the possibility of creating chimeric contigs is higher.
 But it is a viable alternative when standard co-assembly is not possible.

+- Seqmerge mode: This is intended to work with more samples than the merged mode.
+Instead of merging all individual assemblies in a single step, which can be very computationally demanding, seqmerge works sequentially.
+First, it assembles individually all samples, as in merged mode.
+But then it will merge the two most similar assemblies.
+Similarity is measured as Amino Acid Identity values using the wonderful CompareM software by Donovan Parks.
+After this first merging, it again evaluates similarity and merge, and proceeds this way until all metagenomes have been merged in one.
+Therefore, for n metagenomes, it will need n-1 merging steps.

 SqueezeMeta uses a combination of custom scripts and external software packages for the different steps of the analysis:

 1)  Assembly